 RNAi is a naturally occurring cellular mechanism for gene regulation.
 The presence of double stranded RNA (dsRNA) in a cell is recognised as ‘foreign’ and is destroyed together with any single stranded RNA including messenger RNA (mRNA) of the same sequence.
 Destruction of mRNA results in the post transcriptional inhibition of gene expression and the prevention of protein synthesis.
 RNAi is a potent and highly selective process that may, in principle, be exploited to silence any gene of interest using synthetic short interfering RNA (siRNA).
 Non-target genes are unaffected, reducing the potential for unwanted side effects.

-Perhaps the greatest potential use of siRNA-induced RNAi lies in the development of a new class of RNAi-based therapeutics.
-These could silence any selected gene influencing the initiation or progression of a disease or disease process – from viral genes, oncogenes and inherited defective genes, to genes that contribute to multi-factorial diseases such as cancer, heart disease, diabetes, and degenerative disorders.
+The greatest potential use of siRNA-induced RNAi is in the development of a new class of RNAi-based therapeutics.
+These could silence any selected gene influencing the initiation or progression of a disease or disease process – from viral genes or inherited defective genes, to genes that contribute to multi-factorial diseases such as cancer, heart disease, diabetes, and degenerative disorders.

-In common with conventional therapeutics, siRNA must reach the targeted cells and needs to be able to penetrate the cell membrane and survive long enough inside the cell in order to exert its effects.
-This challenge of exploiting RNAi for therapeutic purposes is addressed by our proprietary lipoplex-based delivery systems AtuPLEX®, DACC, HepaPLEX and our specially modified AtuRNAi® siRNA molecules.
+siRNA must reach the targeted cells and needs to be able to penetrate the cell membrane and survive long enough inside the cell in order to exert its effects.
+This challenge of exploiting RNAi for therapeutic purposes is addressed by our proprietary lipoplex-based delivery systems AtuPLEX®, DACC, HepaPLEX and our specially modified AtuRNAi® molecules.

 - structural features for RNAi molecules

 The same scale-up process for all AtuRNAi® molecules also allows faster preclinical development and lower costs.